Key Elder Law Dollar Amounts – Medicaid / Assisted Living Benefits / Medicare / SS Benefits

 Community Spouse Monthly Housing Allowance / Shelter Standard / Excess Shelter Allowance

-The Community Spouse Monthly Housing Allowance, also called a Shelter Standard or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners’ insurance.
+The Community Spouse Monthly Housing Allowance, sometimes called a Shelter Standard or Excess Shelter Allowance, is intended to account for expenses such as rent, mortgage, property taxes, and homeowners’ insurance.
 Based on the community spouse’s actual shelter costs and the federally set housing allowance, they might be entitled to a higher Spousal Income Allowance.

 Standard Utility Allowance